drichard/mindmaps/README.md

 # mindmaps
-mindmaps is a web application written in JavaScript that lets you easily create good looking mind maps.
+mindmaps is a web application that lets you easily create good looking mind maps.

 ## HTML5 goodness
+- Written entirely in JavaScript
 - 100% offline capable thanks to ApplicationCache
 - Stores mind maps in LocalStorage
 - Canvas API draws the mind map